Autodesk/aomi/README.md

 ## Tags

 You may tag individual policies, appids, and secrets.
 When resources have tags, and the `seed` command is run with the `--tags` option, only matching items will be seeded.
-If the `--tags` option is not specified, then everything will be seeded.
+If the `--tags` option is not specified, then only things which do not have tags specified will be seeded.

 # Vault Constructs